Dow rallies 500 points as market volatility continues - KESQ

 The US equity market has been on a roller coaster of late.
 Investors are struggling with worries about inflation, the US debt ceiling, the Evergrande debt crisis and the general state of the recovery.

-Things were looking up after Senate Minority Leader Mitch McConnell offered options on Wednesday to prevent America from defaulting on its debts.
-Republicans had previously shut down Democrats’ proposals to raise the debt ceiling, but a deal was announced early Thursday.
+Things were looking up Thursday after Senate Minority Leader Mitch McConnell offered options to prevent America from defaulting on its debts.
+Republicans had previously shut down Democrats’ proposals to raise the debt ceiling.
 On top of that, weekly claims for unemployment benefits came in lower than expected and below the prior week’s level.

 “Progress in debt ceiling talks is boosting the mood in the market.
 The proposed deal in Washington will effectively see the can kicked down the road to December buying time and easing concerns,” Fiona Cincotta, senior financial markets analyst at City Index, said in a note to clients.
 “Whilst this is clearly a short-term answer, it is enough to keep the markets happy.”